DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL unguided - SAP HANA on Azure.md

 #### Tasks to complete

--   From an SSH session to s03-db-0, stop the pacemaker service.
+-   From an SSH session to s03-db-0, stop the pacemaker service

--   Use Hawk to verify that a failover took place and ensure that you can connect to the cluster via SAP HANA Administration Console.
+-   Use Hawk to verify that a failover took place and ensure that you can connect to the cluster via SAP HANA Administration Console

--   Restart the pacemaker service on s03-db-0.
+-   Restart the pacemaker service on s03-db-0

--   Use Hawk to verify that the SAPHana clustered resource on s03-db-0 failed to start.
+-   Use Hawk to verify that the SAPHana clustered resource on s03-db-0 failed to start

--   From the SSH session to s03-db-0, re-establish HANA system replication and clean up the failed state.
+-   From the SSH session to s03-db-0, re-establish HANA system replication and clean up the failed state

 -   Use Hawk to verify that the SAPHana clustered resource on s03-db-0 started successfully

 #### Exit criteria

--   In the SUSE Hawk interface, verify that SAPHANA clustered resource is operational, with s03-db-1 as master and s03-db-0 as slave.
+-   In the SUSE Hawk interface, verify that SAPHANA clustered resource is operational, with s03-db-1 as master and s03-db-0 as slave

 ### Task 6: Test a migration (from s03-db-1 to s03-db-0)